0w5/syaberu_natori_figure/README.md

 # syaberu_natori_figure

-this is for the project that modifies a figure to be speakable.
+This is for the project that modifies a figure to be speakable.
-it works on Arduino nano.
+It works on Arduino nano.

 Details as below
 https://www.fanbox.cc/manage/posts/1470179